HackCC-Official/fall2025/README.md

 It will be based loosely on [Bulletproof React](https://github.com/alan2207/bulletproof-react)

+> [!IMPORTANT]
+> We are using a library component called **shadcn**.
+Consider checking their [documentation here](https://ui.shadcn.com/docs) if you plan on using, or modifying an existing component that utilizes a shadcn component.
+Do not modify any content in  `src/components/ui` unless given explicit permission to.
+You can add components to it through using shadcn's command, but you shouldn't remove or edit any component that are in used.

 ## Getting Started
 Follow the instructions below to run the application locally on your computer.